|

 With instruments of joy, with steam and powder.

-Love is an intricate engine, Moving and unmoved, it scatters fire
+Love is an intricate engine, Moving and unmoved, it scatters

 Over mandala and zodiac